 - Your credit score: Most states allow insurance carriers to use credit scores as a factor in determining your car insurance premiums.
 Typically, the higher your credit score is, the lower your car insurance rate will be.

 Most insurance companies offer a variety of discounts.
 These may include multiple vehicle and multiple policy discounts.
 Insurance companies may also offer discounts for not filing claims.
-Always try to keep all of your insurance policies with one insurance carrier to maximize discounts.
+Try to keep all of your insurance policies with one insurance carrier to maximize discounts.

 The first step in getting car insurance is getting multiple quotes.
 Start by obtaining quotes for the same type of coverage from multiple companies.
 Once you select an insurance provider, you can work with that provider to tailor your coverage to your needs and your budget.